pulp-platform/ara/README.md

 Ara is a vector unit working as a coprocessor for the CVA6 core.
 It supports the RISC-V Vector Extension, [version 0.9](https://github.com/riscv/riscv-v-spec/releases/tag/0.9).

+## Dependencies

+Check `DEPENDENCIES.md` for a list of hardware and software dependencies of Ara.

 ## Supported instructions

 Check `FUNCTIONALITIES.md` to check which instructions are currently support by Ara.